7 ESSENTIALS TOOLS FOR YOUR GLOVE BOX SURVIVAL KIT

 Whether you’re trying to change out a flat tire in the dark, inspect a broken part inside your engine compartment, search under your seat, or signal for help, having a reliable flashlight in your glove box survival kit is a must.

-Again, you’ve got several options here, but I have a multi-mode LED flashlight with a 12+ hour battery life in my kit.
+Again, you’ve got several options here, but I have a multi-mode LED flashlight with a 12+ hour battery life in my kit that's USB rechargeable.

 If you’ve got a rechargeable flashlight or spare batteries in your glove box, more power to you.